-- Empower staff to be confident and knowledgeable about working alongside and delivering care to those who identify as gender and sexual minorities.
+- Empower staff to be confident and knowledgeable about working alongside and delivering care to those who are transgender and people who are gay, lesbian and bisexual.

 Support from professional bodies

-In 2019 the Royal College of Nursing, Unite and UNISON stepped forward to support the BSUH LGBT+ signifier initiative demonstrating consensus by high profile, influential professionals, about the need to address LGBTQ+ experiences of healthcare and working for the NHS.
-Their support has gone a long way to combat stigma around gender and sexual diversity in a short period of time and we thank them for their support.
+In 2019 the Royal College of Nursing, Unite and UNISON stepped forward to support the BSUH LGBT+ signifier initiative demonstrating consensus by high profile, influential professionals, about the need to address LGBT+ experiences of healthcare and working for the NHS.
+Their support has gone a long way to combat stigma in a short period of time and we thank them for their support.
 To keep up-to-date with developments, follow us on Twitter @BSUHEquality.